Tomev/qcflow/docs/source/tracking/server.rst

 .. code-block:: bash

-    mlflow server --no-serve-artifacts --default-artifact-root s3://my-bucket
+    qcflow server --no-serve-artifacts --default-artifact-root s3://my-bucket

-With this setting, the MLflow client still makes minimum HTTP requests to the tracking server for fetching proper remote storage URI, but can directly upload artifacts to / download artifacts from the remote storage.
+With this setting, the QCFlow client still makes minimum HTTP requests to the tracking server for fetching proper remote storage URI, but can directly upload artifacts to / download artifacts from the remote storage.
 While this might not be a good practice for access and secury governance, it could be useful when you want to avoid the overhead of proxying artifacts through the tracking server.

 .. note::
-    If the MLflow server is *not configured* with the ``--serve-artifacts`` option, the client directly pushes artifacts to the artifact store.
+    If the QCFlow server is *not configured* with the ``--serve-artifacts`` option, the client directly pushes artifacts to the artifact store.
 It does not proxy these through the tracking server by default.

     For this reason, the client needs direct access to the artifact store.
 For instructions on setting up these credentials,